gradle/gradle/design-docs/ide-integration.md

 - Update `DefaultIdeaProject` to implement new `getJavaSourceSettings()` method.
 - Update `DefaultIdeaModule` to implement new `getJavaSourceSettings()` method.
 - Update `IdeaModelBuilder` to set values for `getJavaSourceSettings()` for `IdeaProject` and `IdeaModule`
-    - return `null` if not a Java project
+    - not a Java project, then `IdeaProject.getLanguageLevel()` should be returned
     - otherwise configure it as follows
         - `IdeaProject.getJavaSourceSettings().getSourceLanguageLevel()` is calculated from `org.gradle.plugins.ide.idea.model.IdeaProject.getLanguageLevel()`.
         - `IdeaModule.getJavaSourceSettings().getSourceLanguageLevel()` is calculated from `project.sourceCompatibility`